Shitsuri/Cyber-Security-Projects/Networking/Network Packet Analysis.md

 1. Packet Capture

-The first step in my analysis was to capture network traffic using Wireshark.
-I specifically focused on capturing TCP packets, as I was interested in analyzing a connection-oriented protocol.
-To do this, I started       Wireshark and selected the network interface to monitor.
+The first thing, I did was to capture network traffic using Wireshark.
+I specifically focused on capturing TCP packets.
+To do this, I started, Wireshark and selected the network interface to monitor.
 I applied a simple capture filter (tcp) to ensure I only captured TCP traffic and then let Wireshark run to gather the packets.
-Once I had captured a sufficient amount of data, I saved the capture as a .pcap file for further analysis.
+Once I had captured all the data I needed, I saved the capture as a .pcap file for further analysis.

 2. Packet Inspection